bitwalker/libgraph/README.md

 of a priority queue (you can find it under the `PriorityQueue` module), designed for use with graphs specifically, as it considers lower integer values higher priority, which is perfect for the kinds of graph algorithms you need a priority queue for.

+## Contributing

+To run the test suite you will need to run `mix eqc.install --mini` once you've cloned the repo and fetched dependencies.

+If you have changes in mind that are significant or potentially time consuming, please open a RFC-style PR first, where we can discuss your plans first.
+I don't want you to spend all your time crafting a PR that I ultimately reject because I don't think it's a good fit or is too large for me to review.
+Not that I plan to reject PRs in general, but I have to be careful to balance features with maintenance burden, or I will quickly be unable to manage the project.

+Please ensure that you adhere to a commit style where logically related changes are in a single commit, or broken up in a way that eases review if necessary.
+Keep commit subject lines informative, but short, and provide additional detail in the extended message text if needed.
+If you can, mention relevant issue numbers in either the subject or the extended message.

 ## Roadmap

 Please open an issue if you have a feature request!